Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Charge clustering at intermediate temperatures in the -- model via METTS

 To identify which amounts of charge supply the weight at each $m$, we resolve $p_m$ by coarse–graining the cluster mass $\rho(\mathcal C)$ into a set of non–overlapping, integer–anchored windows, $\mathcal I=\{I_0,I_1,I_2,\ldots\}$,

 and decompose

 Fig.~\ref{fig_cluster_histogram} presents the stacked histograms of $p_m$ versus $m$ at $T=2.000,\,0.250,\,0.125,\,0.100$, where the color of each bar segment encodes the window $I\in\mathcal I$ and the total bar height equals $p_m$.
 These windows are asymmetric intervals of width $1.0$ chosen so that the observed lobe maxima of $p_m$ vs. $m$ fall roughly near the middle of the corresponding window that labels their dominant total hole mass.
 Importantly, this coloring does not modify $p_m$ itself.
 At $T=2.000$ the distribution is nearly exponential and dominated by $m=1$ with $\rho(\mathcal C)\in[0.8,1.8)$.
 Upon cooling, the weight shifts to larger $m$ and broad lobes emerge.
 The mass-resolved stacks show that the successive lobes of $p_{m}$ draw most of their weight from successive integer-anchored windows $I_{k}$, i.e., the clusters tend to accumulate approximately one additional hole as $m$ increases from lobe to lobe.
 In other words it is the cluster mass that is near-integer on a per lobe basis, not an enforced binning artifact.
 This pattern is compatible with an AFM background that penalizes extended domain walls, so aggregating carries step wise (one by one) lowers the exchange cost.
+Note that this lobe-like feature exists mainly at low dopings when the background antiferromagnetism is strong.
 The evolution of $p_m$ mirror the idea of forestalled phase separation crossover seen in the Hubbard model~\cite{sinha2024forestalled}: clusters proliferate and grow but remain finite at intermediate temperature regimes above the onset of stripes.